 This page contains resources for classroom voting in mathematics, also known as ConcepTests for Peer Instruction or "Clicker Questions".
 These materials were developed through two NSF-funded projects: "MathQUEST: Math Questions to Engage Students" (2006-2009) and "MathVote: Teaching Mathematics with Classroom Voting" (2010-2013).
 These projects involve not only creating and testing libraries of classroom voting questions, but also involve the study of these teaching methods.
 For more details see our Project Summaries below.
-These projects have been run here at Carroll College's, Department of Mathematics, Engineering, and Computer Science by Holly Zullo and Kelly Cline.
+These projects have been run here at Carroll College's, Mathematics Program by Holly Zullo and Kelly Cline.

 Teaching Mathematics with Classroom Voting: With and Without Clickers